JordanSpencerWu/old-website/_posts/book/2016/2016-12-24-living-forward.md

 4. Current Reality
 5. Specific Commitments

-Each sections should be a series of bullets that are Specific, Measurable, Actionable, Realistic, and Time-bound (SMART).
+Each section should be a series of bullets that are Specific, Measurable, Actionable, Realistic, and Time-bound (SMART).

 ##### The day of creating your Life Plan (spend the whole day working on it)